The Week in Pictures: Nov. 8 - 15

 Scenes of grief, shock at site of mass shooting at California bar

 French President Emmanuel Macron speaks with German Chancellor Angela Merkel as they sit next to President Donald Trump and first lady Melania during a ceremony at the Arc de Triomphe in Paris on Nov.
+11.

-11 during commemorations marking the 100th anniversary of the 1918 armistice, ending World War I.
+Commemorations marked the 100th anniversary of the 1918 armistice that ended World War I.

-Embers fall from burning palm trees with the sun obscured by smoke as flames close in on a house at the Woolsey Fire in Malibu, California, on Nov.
+The sun is obscured by smoke as flames close in on a house at the Woolsey Fire in Malibu, California, on Nov.
 9.

-Roger Bloxberg and his wife, Anne, hug as they watch a wildfire on a hill top near their home in West Hills, California, on Nov.
+Roger Bloxberg and his wife, Anne, look toward a wildfire on a hill top near their home in West Hills, California, on Nov.
 9.

+At its height, the Woolsey fire forced the evacuation of more than 265,000 people in Los Angeles and Ventura counties.